DSW-DWA/Algorithms/README.md

 # Algorithms
-Laboratory work of the University course of Algorithms
+Laboratory works of the University course of Algorithms